Continuum Limit of Dendritic Deposition: Introduction

-In this work, we investigate the factors that determine dendritic branch thickness in idealized models specifically through the lens of the compact-to-dendritic (CTD) transition.
-This transition occurs when a small, compact cluster is embedded in a concentration field of reactive particles that cause it to grow outwards in all directions \cite{wittenDiffusionlimitedAggregation1983, meakinDiffusioncontrolledClusterFormation1983, meakinModelsColloidalAggregation1988, nagataniLaplacianGrowthPhenomena1989, halseyElectrodepositionDiffusionLimited1990}.
-While at first, the cluster continues to display a compact morphology, upon reaching a critical radius, it splits into a characteristic dendritic pattern \cite{Note1}.
-Illustrations of the growth process for two and three-dimensional deposition are shown in Fig.~\ref{fig:morphology}.
-Since the critical radius sets the resulting dendritic branch thickness, the CTD transition offers a convenient way to study the branch structure of the large length-scale dendritic morphology.
+Yet, in spite of their ubiquity, the relationship between continuum models and the deposition processes they approximate is poorly understood.
+As a defining example of this point, consider one of the simplest forms of dendritic deposition: Brownian particles depositing from all sides onto a cluster that has a uniform reactivity \cite{wittenDiffusionlimitedAggregation1983}.
+Outside of their interaction with the cluster, the Brownian particles diffuse freely, and once they deposit, they are fixed in place, so there is no \mynote{marg:reverse_reaction}{reverse} reaction or surface relaxation \cite{kesslerPatternSelectionFingered1988}.
+A fundamental property of this system is that the thickness of the dendritic branches increases as the rate of the surface reaction decreases, a phenomenon that qualitatively matches electrodeposition experiments \cite{wittenDiffusionlimitedAggregation1983, kahandaColumnarGrowthKinetic1992}.
+However, even in this simple case, a continuum analysis of the branch thickness has not been found to be consistent with particle-based simulations \cite{wittenDiffusionlimitedAggregation1983,meakinModelsColloidalAggregation1988,halseyElectrodepositionDiffusionLimited1990}.

-Unfortunately, understanding this transition has proven to be challenging.
-Previous studies attempted to analyze the growing cluster by comparing the behavior of two related models of the deposition dynamics, a discrete model and a continuum model \cite{wittenDiffusionlimitedAggregation1983}.
-These models differ based on how they represent the concentration field that surrounds the cluster.
-In the discrete model, particles in the field are represented explicitly, and the cluster grows particle-by-particle.
-In contrast, in the continuum model, the concentration field itself is taken to be fundamental.
-Instead of growing particle-by-particle, the cluster grows outwards at all points simultaneously with a velocity proportional to the continuum flux.
+In particular, rather than analyzing the branch thickness directly, it is more convenient to study the system's compact-to-dendritic (CTD) transition \cite{wittenDiffusionlimitedAggregation1983, meakinDiffusioncontrolledClusterFormation1983,meakinModelsColloidalAggregation1988, nagataniLaplacianGrowthPhenomena1989,halseyElectrodepositionDiffusionLimited1990}.
+This transition occurs when deposition is initialized from a small, compact cluster.
+While at first, the cluster continues to display a compact morphology as it grows, upon reaching a critical radius, it splits into a characteristic dendritic pattern, as shown in Fig.~\ref{fig:morphology} \cite{Note1}.
+The size of the critical radius thus determines the branch thickness of the large-length-scale dendritic morphology.